Devil May Cry 5: Plot

-Vergil returns to the Qliphoth tree, telling Dante to recover his full strength before they battle again.
-Nero insists on going after Vergil himself, but Dante reveals Nero is Vergil's son, and refuses to let Nero kill his father.
-Dante then faces V's familiars - revealed as the embodied memories of Vergil's time as Nelo Angelo - and they elect to die by Dante's hand to lessen Vergil's trauma.
+Vergil returns to the top of the Qliphoth, telling Dante to recover his full strength before they battle again.
+Nero insists on going after Vergil himself, but Dante reveals that Vergil is Nero's father, and refuses to let Nero kill him.
+Dante then faces V's familiars—revealed as the embodied memories of Vergil's time as Nelo Angelo—and they elect to die by Dante's hand to lessen Vergil's trauma.

 Dante and Vergil fight again, where Vergil learns Nero is his unintended son.
 Nero settles his emotions in a phone call to Kyrie and resolves not to let his father and uncle die, fully awakening his demonic powers and regrowing his arm.
 Intervening in their fight and forcing Dante out, Nero vows to end the pair's sibling rivalry and defeats Vergil, who gives Nero V's book as a memento.
-Vergil joins Dante in a one-way trip to the Underworld to cut the Qliphoth down and seal the portal before it rips Red Grave City apart and merges the Demon World with the Human World, with Nero departing as the Qliphoth falls.
+Vergil joins Dante in a one-way trip to the Underworld to cut the Qliphoth down and seal the portal connecting it before it rips Red Grave City apart and merges the Demon World with the Human World, with Nero departing as the Qliphoth falls.

 Weeks later, Trish and Lady are hired for a new job by Dante's agent, Morrison, whom Dante left in charge of his office.
-In the Underworld, Dante and Vergil continue sparring while demons attack them, now friendly rivals instead of enemies.
+In the Underworld, Dante and Vergil continue sparring as they fight demons together, now friendly rivals instead of enemies.